-The World Health Organization estimates that 350 million people worldwide are affected by depression.
-According to the U.S. National Institutes of Health (NIH), major depression is one of the most common mental disorders in the U.S. In 2012, the NIH estimated 16 million adults aged 18 or older in the U.S. had at least one major depressive episode.
-This represented 6.9 percent of all U.S. adults.
-According to the U.S. Centers for Disease Control and Prevention (CDC), one in ten Americans take an antidepressant medication.
-Unfortunately, approximately two-thirds of depressive seriotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs).
-And, even when they do relieve depressive symptoms and induce remission of a major depressive episode, because of their mechanism of action, SSRIs and SNRIs take many weeks to achieve those therapeutic benefits.
-During the multiple-week lag before onset of therapeutic benefits, risks of side effects, including suicidal thoughts and behaviors, may be considerable.
-Ultimately, after as many as four treatment cycles involving several different antidepressant medications, approximately two-thirds of patients may find an antidepressant drug or drug combination that induces remission of depressive symptoms.
-This trial and error period to find an effective antidepressant medication can take many months to more than a year to achieve, with an increasing rate of potentially significant side effect risks with each successive treatment attempt.
+The World Health Organization (WHO) estimates that 350 million people worldwide are affected by depression.
+According to the U.S. National Institutes of Health (NIH) major depression is one of the most common mental disorders in the U.S. The NIMH reports that, in 2014, an estimated 15.7 million adults aged 18 or older in the U.S. had at least one major depressive episode in the past year.
+This represented 6.7 percent of all U.S. adults.
+According to the U.S. Centers for Disease Control and Prevention (CDC) one in 10 Americans over the age of 12 takes an antidepressant medication.